Dustin Johnson optimistic over US Ryder Cup chances

 "We've got a really special team here on the US side," Johnson told CNN Sport's Don Riddell.

-"I think we're going to be very good for a long time."
+"I think we're going to be very good for a long time.

 "The guys are just good.
 We all trust each other, we all believe in each other's abilities and we all want to be here and we all want to win."